-- read and be able to confidently articulate the content of both Part one and Annex A of Keeping Children Safe in Education (DfE 2016) - be familiar with this safeguarding and child protection policy including issues of confidentiality - Tremember that the child's welfare and best interests must be the paramount consideration at all times - never promise to keep a secret or confidentiality, where a child discloses abuse - be alert to signs and indicators of possible abuse.
-(See Appendix 1 for current definitions of abuse and examples of harm). - record concerns on a "Cause for Concern" form (see Appendix 4).
-Staff have access to blank copies of the "Cause for Concern" form, which, once completed, should be handed to the Designated Staff: Karen Hague, Keeley Pallister or Tanya David; Gayle Beesley or Caroline Yelland; Clare Weekes, Jackie Freeman, Nicky Russell or Tracey Small - deal with a disclosure of abuse from a child in line with the recommendations (see Appendix 2).
-These must be passed to one of the Designated Staff immediately, followed by a written account.
-Staff should not take it upon themselves to investigate concerns or make judgements
+- (0113 3760336).
+Where a child already has a child protection social worker, the school will immediately contact the social worker involved or in their absence, the team manager of the child protection social worker - know what to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as Female Genital Mutilation (FGM), and how to maintain and appropriate level of confidentiality while liaising with relevant professionals - be alert to signs and indicators of possible abuse.
+(See Appendix 1 for current definitions of abuse and examples of harm) - record concerns on a "Cause for Concern" form (see Appendix 4).
+Staff have access to blank copies of the "Cause for Concern" form, which, once completed, should be handed to the Designated Staff: Karen Hague, Keeley Pallister or Lindsey Goodwin; Natalie Beatson, Emma Coster, Gayle Beesley, or Michelle Bald; Clare Weekes, Jackie Freeman, Nicky Russell or Tracey Small.